Adobe-Marketing-Cloud/reactor-user-docs/extension-reference/adobe-analytics-for-video-extension.md

 # Adobe Analytics for Video Extension

-Use this documentation for information on installing, configuring, and implementing the Adobe Analytics for Video Extension.
+Use this documentation for information on installing, configuring, and implementing the Adobe Analytics for Video Extension (Video Analytics Launch Extension).
 Included are the options available when using this extension to build a rule, along with examples and links to samples.

-The Adobe Analytics for Video Extension (VA Launch Extension) adds the core VA JavaScript library (VideoHeartbeat 2.x SDK).
+The Video Analytics (VA) Launch Extension adds the core VA JavaScript library (VA 2.x SDK).
 This extension provides the functionality for adding the `MediaHeartbeat` tracker instance to a Launch site or project.
 The VA Launch Extension requires two additional extensions:

 * [Analytics Extension](https://docs.adobelaunch.com/extension-reference/adobe-analytics-extension)
 * [Experience Cloud ID Extension](https://docs.adobelaunch.com/extension-reference/experience-cloud-id-service-extension)

 After you have included all three of the extensions mentioned above in your Launch project, you can proceed in one of two ways:

-* Use `MediaHeartbeat` APIs from your webapp
+* Use `MediaHeartbeat` APIs from your web app
 * Include, or build, a player-specific extension that maps specific video player events to the Video Analytics APIs on the `MediaHeartbeat` tracker instance.
   This instance is exposed through the VA Launch Extension.